primenumsdev/fx-watch-mac-os-tray-app/README.md

 If macOS is flagging the app as "damaged," you might need to clear the quarantine attributes, run the following command:

 `xattr -rd com.apple.quarantine /Applications/FxWatch.app`

+Autoupdates require Mac OS app to be signed.